 Minimizing shipping distance

 Each major carrier factors distance into the cost of shipping a package.
 For eCommerce orders, this can quickly add up to a significant chunk of your margins, especially on long-distance shipping.
-There are a couple different ways to minimize shipping distance.
+There are a couple of different ways to minimize shipping distance.
 The simplest method is to ship your inventory to a single delivery hub that’s close to a majority of your customers.
 A more sophisticated method is to store inventory in multiple warehouse locations around the country.
 In logistics parlance, these two practices are called zone skipping.
 Your company saves on the cost of shipping by reducing mileage that packages have to travel to reach customers by placing inventory in one or more delivery hubs that are closer to them than your factory, store, or port of entry is.

 You could cover your products in gold casing or win coveted Scandinavian design awards for your clever aesthetic build.
 None of that matters if your product packaging fails to protect what’s inside.
 Make sure your products are being packaged in the sturdiest-possible containers to avoid costly damage.
-This goes not just for the product packaging itself, but for the box/mailer and any potential infill you use when you ship it to customers.
+This goes not just for the product packaging itself but for the box/mailer and any potential infill you use when you ship it to customers.

 It’s rarely top of mind, but your packaging should fit as snugly as possible around your product.
-Not only is it safer for your product to have less room to bounce inside–and because less empty space inside the box translates to less chance of the box imploding from outside pressure or weight–but it may decrease the cost of shipping.
+Not only is it safer for your product to have less room to bounce inside–and because less space inside the box translates to less chance of the box imploding from outside pressure or weight–but it may decrease the cost of shipping.
 Most shipping carriers factor in dimensional weight when they calculate the cost of shipping.
-By minimizing the size (and of course, weight) when designing packaging, you can save a significant chunk of change.
+By minimizing the size (and, of course, weight) when designing packaging, you can save a significant chunk of change.

 Today’s customers have certain expectations when it comes to the look and feel of the products they buy, and this extends to the packaging itself.
-Well before the COVID-19 pandemic, it was clear that unboxing had become a critical part of the customer journey.
-With lockdowns leading to a spike in online shopping, even more importance has been placed on that final act of receiving a package and opening a package.
+Before the COVID-19 pandemic, it was clear that unboxing had become a critical part of the customer journey.
+With lockdowns leading to a spike in online shopping, even more, importance has been placed on that final act of receiving a package and opening a package.
 It’s become a surrogate for the unique experience of retail (which was already pivoting away from being just a place to buy things).

 White Hat SEO

 Moving away from inventory management and packaging design, perhaps one of the most overlooked aspects of running an online business is marketing.
 If you’re normally removed from the process of digital marketing and have it delegated to someone else, it might not occur to you that there’s good SEO and there’s bad SEO.
 Keyword stuffing, blogging networks, and cloaking don’t work anymore.
 These are all examples of bad SEO that Google will penalize you for.
-The same goes for social media tactics like follow for follow, paying for bot followers, and even certain types of giveaways.
+The same goes for social media tactics like following, paying for bot followers, and even certain types of giveaways.
 What does good (white hat) SEO look like?

-Avoid working with spammers
+Avoid working with spammers.

 Be genuine and useful in everything you do

 Making useful, actionable content — videos, text blog posts, social media content — that customers actually want to watch, read, and share should always be the goal.
 Your purpose isn’t to be a factory that churns out content for the sake of content.
 It’s very much a quality over quantity type of pursuit.
-This extends not just to content but the interactions you have with customers and followers.
+This extends not just to content but to the interactions you have with customers and followers.
 If a customer leaves a comment on your company’s Facebook page, comment back!
 If they email you with a question, be thorough.
 A good mentality to have is you’ll never be successful enough to treat your customers as if they don’t matter.

-Get experts and influencers to do the talking
+Get experts and influencers to do the talking.

 If you’re at an impasse as to what sort of content will entice people to visit your website, collaboration with a well-known and respected personality within your industry carries a lot of weight.
-Invite experts or influencers who have the respect of your customers to talk on a subject relevant to your brand.
+Invite experts or influencers who respect your customers to talk on a subject relevant to your brand.
 This could be an Instagram takeover, a YouTube video review, or a guest post on your company blog.
 A B2B angle might look more like a webinar series, a guest panel with a moderator, or an in-depth report featuring quotes and data from experts and companies within your space.
 When executed correctly, these sorts of campaigns give your brand an edge because they associate you with trustworthy, qualified experts.